leob/feathers-next/README.md

 ## Installing `nodemon`

-When installing the project, right after the first step ("Cloning the repo"), you should make that `nodemon` is available, because this is needed for the app to run.
-You can do this in two ways: install `nodemon` globally, or locally.
+When installing the project, right after the first step ("Cloning the repo"), you should make sure that `nodemon` is available, because this is needed for the app to run.
+You can do this in two ways: install `nodemon` globally, or install it locally.

 If you want to install `nodemon` globally (so that it's available for all your node projects), then execute this command: